 Therefore, whether to use linear resources or non-linear ones really depends upon the type of information being presented and your readers’ typical browsing habits:

 - Legal documents, such as terms and conditions statements, typically do not require the reader to jump to text links.
 Rather, they are parsed linearly.
 Additionally, for that reason, recipients often print them out and have their legal teams inspect hard copies.
 Because of the above, it is often better to create these resources in the traditional manner — as PDFs or Word documents.
 These are designed to support linear reading.

 - Sales presentations over Zoom, on the other hand, often involve drawing the reader’s attention to several different aspects of the selling team’s offering — not all of which can comfortably be fit within the confines of one text document.
-Consider using a microsite for such a purpose.
+This is where you can make online presentations using a microsite for a more engaging experience.

 - In other instances, it’s best to mix and match.
 There’s no reason why the legal page of a microsite, for instance, couldn’t simply contain an embedded text file with a download button for legal recipients to quickly download the file.

 To determine which is a better fit for what you’re trying to communicate, consider asking yourself the following questions:

 - Is my recipient likely going to read this on their computer or will they print it out?

 - If we’re going to be reviewing this document in tandem during a pitch call, is everything I will need to draw their attention to already in the document or should I preempt that they will have questions about other parts of my service offering?